A Critical Look at the Standard Cosmological Picture: Concerning Schwarzschild-de Sitter as a Cosmological Solution

-This construction of the local SdS solution through physical considerations of light-propagation will be used analogously in constructing a geometrical picture upon which the cosmological SdS solution can be based---which indeed shows that, along with describing a homogeneous universe in which the evolution of cosmic redshifts would be measured \textit{exactly} as they have been in our Universe (as proven here already), the SdS universe should appear isotropic in the fundamental rest frame.
-But before coming to that, a few more general remarks are necessary, for the examples of the local SdS and FLRW solutions illustrate a profound thing;---viz. that much of the \textit{physics} enters into the description already in defining the basic geometrical picture and the corresponding line-element that broadly sets-up the physical situation of interest, which is then further constrained by requiring that it satisfy the specific properties that are generally imposed by Einstein's field law.
-In fact, when it comes to the cosmological problem, and we begin \textit{as always} by assuming what will be our \textit{actual} space, and how it will roughly evolve as \textit{actual} cosmic time passes---i.e. by \textit{first} assuming prior \textit{kinematical} definitions of absolute space and time, and then constructing an appropriate cosmological line-element, which is finally constrained through the \textit{dynamical} field law---there is really a lot of room to make it as we'd like it.
+This construction of the local SdS solution through physical considerations of light-propagation can be used analogously in constructing a geometrical picture upon which the cosmological SdS solution can be based; however, some more remarks are necessary before coming to that.
+First of all, as our discussion of the local SdS and FLRW solutions indicates, in general much of the \textit{physics} enters into the mathematical description already in defining the basic geometrical picture and the corresponding line-element, which broadly sets-up the physical situation of interest.
+Only then is the basic physical picture further constrained by requiring that it satisfy the specific properties imposed by Einstein's field law.
+In fact, when it comes to the cosmological problem, and we begin \textit{as always} by assuming what will be our \textit{actual} space, and how it will roughly evolve as \textit{actual} cosmic time passes---i.e. by \textit{first} assuming prior \textit{kinematical} definitions of absolute space and time, and then constructing an appropriate cosmological line-element, which is finally constrained through the \textit{dynamical} field law---there is really a lot of room to make it as we like it.

-But we've now got a particular line-element in mind (viz. the SdS cosmological solution), and we can use it in guiding the basic kinematical definitions that we make.
-In particular, we have the description of a universe that \textit{is} a two-dimensional sphere that expands as a well-defined function of the proper time of fundamental observers that all remain absolutely at rest, plus another dimension through which those same observers \textit{are} moving at a rate that varies through the course of cosmic time.
-According to the equivalence principle, it may be that there is a non-vanishing gravitational field in that particular direction of space, guiding these fundamental observers along, or that this direction is uniform as well, and that the fundamental observers are moving along it, and therefore describe it relatively differently.
+But now we have a particular line-element in mind (viz.\ the SdS cosmological solution), and we can use it in guiding our basic kinematical definitions.
+In particular, we have the description of a universe that \textit{is} a two-dimensional sphere that expands as a well-defined function of the proper time of fundamental observers who all remain absolutely at rest, multiplied by another dimension through which those same observers \textit{are} moving, uniformly at a rate that varies through the course of cosmic time.
+According to the equivalence principle, it may be that the gravitational field is non-trivial along that particular direction of space, and therefore guides these fundamental observers along---or it could be that this direction is uniform as well, and that the fundamental observers are moving along it, and therefore describe it relatively differently.